dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_xADReplicationSubnet/README.md

 # Description

-The xADReplicationSubnet DSC resource will manage replication subnets.
+The ADReplicationSubnet DSC resource will manage replication subnets.

 ## Requirements